Next stop Rio for high-flying graduate Jazmin

 And she's aiming high for the Rio Olympics, which get underway in the Brazilian city on 5 August.

 Jazmin said: "Ultimately I want to get a personal best and reach the final.
 I don’t really believe in going to a championship unless you reach the finals – that will be my first goal, but ultimately I will be trying to win.

 "I tend to produce my best jumps in major championships.
 I’m in the best shape I’ve ever been so I want to keep on that trajectory."

 Jazmin will be flying out to Brazil on 3 August for a Team GB training camp.
 The long jump qualifying takes place on 16 August before the final on 17 August.

-She's been a member of the University of Bristol's Performance Squad, a programme designed to support talented athletes during their time at university.
+She's been a member of the Performance Squad, a programme designed to support talented athletes during their time at the University of Bristol.